-- CAPABILITIES what can the Robot/Team do and what does it not do? - STRATEGIES what does the Robotl Team do during the match?
+CAPABILITIES - what can the Robot/Team do and what does it not do?

+- STRATEGIES what does the Robot/Team do during the Match?
 How does the Team play the game? - PERFORMANCE how well does the Robot/Team do what it attempts?
 What are the Robot's strengths and weaknesses? - AUTONOMOUS what does the Robot do in autonomous mode?
 Does the Team have multiple program options?

 The more data points you can collect on strategies and performance, the better understanding you will have of a given Team.
-Information on a Team's capabilities can be obtained by visiting the Team in the Pit Area or watching match play.
+Information on a Team's capabilities can be obtained by visiting the Team in the Pit Area or watching Match play.

-6.0 Tournament Types
+5.0 Tournament Types

 There are several types of tournaments that Teams and other organizers hold throughout the FIRST Tech Challenge season and off-season.
-The tournament types are listed in the following section.
+Tournament types are listed in the following section.

-6.1 Scrimmage
+5.1 Scrimmage

 A scrimmage is an unofficial FIRST Tech Challenge Event where Teams do not advance.
 Teams compete at a scrimmage solely to prepare for an official tournament.
 Anyone can host a scrimmage to prepare for an official tournament.
-Teams hosting a scrimmage are encouraged to notify their local Affiliate Partner that such a tournament is taking place.
+Teams hosting a scrimmage are encouraged to tell their local Affiliate Partner that such a tournament is taking place.
 Teams that choose to create and host a local tournament are responsible for finding a location, organizing the format for the day, and inviting other Teams to participate.
 Teams may also have to secure the field elements, computers, and other items.

-6.2 Meets and League Play
+5.2 Meets and League Play

 A League Meet is a one-field competition that uses the same field and game as other tournaments.
-Teams may take part in as few or as many League Meets as they choose, but competing in more improves a Teams League ranking.
-Some of the standard tournament guidelines may be adapted for those regions that participate in the League format.
+The number of Meets a Team can play in may vary by region.
+Whenever possible, it is highly encouraged that Teams participate in as many Meets as they can.
+Rankings from one meet to the next accumulate as outlined in Section 4.8.2.
+Some standard tournament guidelines may be adapted for those regions that participate in the League format.
 Teams should contact their Affiliate Partner for more information about the scheduling, structure, advancement, and processes that are unique to the League/Meet in their region.

-6.3 Qualifying Tournaments and League Tournaments
+5.3 Qualifying Tournaments and League Tournaments

 Hosted and managed by FIRST Tech Challenge Affiliate Partners or Affiliate Partner-appointed hosts.
-Qualifying tournaments follow the judging, game guidelines, and format outlined in sections 5.4 and 10.0 of the Game Manual Part 1.
-Qualifying Tournaments are usually held before Championship Tournaments in regions where there are many Teams.
+Qualifying tournaments follow the format outlined in sections 4.0.
+Qualifying Tournaments are held before Championship Tournaments in regions where there are many Teams.
 The number of Teams advancing to the State Championship Tournament depends on the capacity of the State Championship Tournament, the number of Qualifying Tournaments, and the number of Teams attending the Qualifying Tournament.
-The Advancement Criteria for moving up to the next level of tournament is detailed in section 7.0.
+The Advancement Criteria for moving up to the next tournament level is detailed in section 6.0.

-6.4 Super-Qualifying Tournaments
+5.4 Super-Qualifying Tournaments